 Told in dual narratives between 1918 New York City and 1955 San Jose, California, Between Before and After, by award-winning author Maureen McQuerry, explores the nature of family secrets, resiliency, and redemption.
 This is a historical coming-of-age Young Adult story about the complex bonds between mothers and daughters.

 High school senior Ella Cleary has always been good at reading people.
 Her family has a rare medical condition called synesthesia that scrambles the senses—her Gram Helen sees every sound, and her uncle Joe can literally taste words.
 Ella’s own synesthesia manifests itself as the ability to see colors that reveal people’s true emotions…until she meets a guy she just can’t read.

-16-year-old Hadley is the only person who can save Archer Morales, a boy she barely knows—but to do so she make a deal with Death and go back 27 days in time to stop Archer from committing suicide.
+16-year-old Hadley is the only person who can save Archer Morales, a boy she barely knows—but to do so she makes a deal with Death and goes back 27 days in time to stop Archer from committing suicide.

 Ashlyn Zanotti has big plans for the summer.
 She’s just spent a year at boarding school and can’t wait to get home.
 But when Ashlyn’s father is arrested for tax evasion and her mother enters a rehab facility for “exhaustion,” a.k.a. depression, her life is turned upside down.

 From award-winning author McCall Hoyle comes a new young adult novel, Meet the Sky, a story of love, letting go, and the unstoppable power of nature.
 It all started with the accident.
 The one that caused Sophie’s dad to walk out of her life.
 The one that left Sophie’s older sister, Meredith, barely able to walk at all.